fairrent.ie

 Attend mediation or adjudication

-The RTB will first offer mediation, where a neutral mediator helps both parties reach an agreement.
-If mediation fails or is not suitable, the case goes to adjudication, where an adjudicator makes a binding decision.
+The RTB will first offer mediation.
+If that fails, the case goes to adjudication, where an adjudicator makes a legally binding decision.

 You can stay in the property until the RTB makes a decision.

-While a dispute is being resolved by the RTB, you are entitled to remain in the property.
-Your landlord cannot force you to leave before the RTB process is complete.
+While a dispute is being resolved, you are entitled to remain.
+Your landlord cannot force you to leave before the process is complete.

 What counts as an illegal eviction?